-- Remove the oil fill cap to add the recommended oil as needed.
+- 7. Reinstall the dipstick completely.
+Remove the dipstick and check the oil level. - 8.
+Remove the oil fill cap to add the recommended oil as needed.
 Maintain the oil level between the minimum and maximum marks on the dipstick.
-Do not overfill. - Reinstall the fill cap.
+Do not overfill. - 9.
+Reinstall the fill cap.
 Reinstall the dipstick. - 10.
 Lower the cargo box and push down securely to latch.